thenextbilliononline/thenextbillion.online/meta.md

 Do not take your skills for granted and explain every step.
 All of the documentation should be cross-platform, with every single step documented.
 While we seek to be comprehensive in our content, think of articles as short lesson plans rather than encyclopedia articles.
 The content should explain the technology without getting bogged down in technical details.
 Avoid the use of idiomatic language as this content will eventually be translated.

 #### Each article should stand on its own
 Every village, town, and city is different.
 Do not assume you know what is best for every situation.
 To that end, all code, technology, and documentation should function by itself.
 If people need to communicate to loved ones, they do not necessarily need to write documents.
 If they need to learn about radio waves--they do not necessarily need to know the underlying physics.
 That does not mean that information should know be available and a part of this project.
-It just means that we should limit the scope of each page or project to something easily digestable.
+It just means that we should limit the scope of each page or project to something easily digestible.

 #### Style guide and Code Standards
 In order to maximize portability, offline usage, and reproducibility we ask that you follow these style guides and code standards:

 #### Site Design
 * Always err on the side of heavy documentation and human-readable code.
-* Use Markdown for all content, html for layouts in the _layouts folder, and make all site variables avaible to change in the _config file of the [root directory](github.com/thenextbilliononline/thenextbillion.online).
+* Use Markdown for all content, html for layouts in the _layouts folder, and make all site variables available to change in the _config file of the [root directory](github.com/thenextbilliononline/thenextbillion.online).
 	* If you are not familiar with Markdown, use Remarkable (Linux) and MacDown (OS X) to generate the code from an interface similar to Microsoft Word.
 * We will abstract the CSS and site style to the _config.yml in the [root directory of the site](github.com/thenextbilliononline/thenextbillion.online).
-* Generic documentation for jekyll-based websites can be found [here](https://jekyllrb.com/docs/github-pages/)
+* Generic documentation for Jekyll-based websites can be found [here](https://jekyllrb.com/docs/github-pages/)
 * The site styleguide for colors, fonts, and other assets can be found [here](/style-guide)

 #### Site Layout

 * Our site has 3 main sections, as well as the default.html [main page](thenextbillion.online): [/meta](../meta), [/wiki](../wiki), and [/blog](../blog).
 * There is also a [test section](/test) for meta level page/layout testing.
 * There is a draft section for blogs [here](/blog/draft).
 As you're building the site, remember to always use relative links "/blog" as opposed to "thenextbillion.online/blog".

 #### Meta
 * The Meta section hosts this page as well as any other self-referential content.
 	* This section is the place for things like finance reports, staff pages, and other corporate-type things.
 * It is also the place to document policies and best practices.
 * A github account is required to submit pull requests and edits.
 When there is a **mature**, decentralized solution, we will migrate it there.
 This is why portability is crucial.